ulfschneider/breakdown/README.md

 > In this explanation the <kbd>CMD</kbd> key stands for <kbd>⌘</kbd> on a Mac and <kbd>CTRL</kbd> on other platforms.

 By default, after a pull all editor lines are folded.
-Folding can be controlled with the following keys
+In the editor, folding can be controlled with the following keys

 - Unfold all lines: <kbd>CMD-K</kbd> and <kbd>CMD-0</kbd>
 - Display only epic level: <kbd>CMD-K</kbd> and <kbd>CMD-1</kbd>